PrismLibrary/Prism-Documentation/docs/xamarin-forms/navigation/passing-parameters.md

     public enum NavigationMode
     {
         /// <summary>
-        /// Indicates that a navigation operation occured that resulted in navigating backwards in the navigation stack.
+        /// Indicates that a navigation operation occurred that resulted in navigating backwards in the navigation stack.
         /// </summary>
         Back,
         /// <summary>
-        /// Indicates that a new navigaton operaton has occured and a new page has been added to the navigation stack.
+        /// Indicates that a new navigation operation has occurred and a new page has been added to the navigation stack.
         /// </summary>
         New,
     }